 Major works in the country’s most historic opera house

-Philadelphia’s only producer of grand opera, the Opera Company is home to some of the industry’s brightest singers, composers, directors and conductors.
+Philadelphia’s only producer of grand opera, the Opera Philadelphia is home to some of the industry’s brightest singers, composers, directors and conductors.
 The company typically presents four opera productions, six performances each, per season.

 The company’s performance venue — the Academy of Music — is another draw.
 In 2002, the Academy of Music, the oldest opera house continuously in use in the U.S., underwent a renovation to remove its 19th-century stage equipment.
 The Opera Company now has its sets built precisely to The Academy’s 21st century dimensions in a production facility owned by the Opera Company itself.